General Services Administration (GSA)

 GSA’s original mission was to dispose of war surplus goods, manage and store government records, handle emergency preparedness, and stockpile strategic supplies for wartime.
 GSA also regulated the sale of various office supplies to federal agencies. (source: www.gsa.gov)

-The primary purpose of the K Specs is to define the requirements for federally purchased ambulances.
-However, over the past 40+ years, the K Specs have become integrated in whole or in part into regulations in 30 states.
+The primary purpose of the K Specs are to define the requirements for federally purchased ambulances.
+However, over the past 40+ years, the K Specs have become integrated in whole or in part into regulations in 30 states on a voluntary basis.